As part of our support services, we:

 Some HE programmes that also require enrolment with a university partner may provide support from the university’s student support services, provided you also confidentially disclose your needs to them on application, enrolment or once your programme has started.
 The college and the university will then work together with you to put any support in place to support your studies.
 Find out more on in the Higher Education section of our Course Fees and Financial Support page.

-We are committed to supporting students who experience any mental health difficulties at college and require wellbeing support.
+We are committed to supporting students who experience mental health difficulties affecting their studies.
 These may include:

-Our experienced team will provide information, advice and guidance regarding your mental health difficulties as well as making links with tutors to arrange reasonable adjustments where appropriate.
-They will also make links with external parties to ensure you remain supported throughout your time at the college, and beyond.
+Our experienced team will endeavour to support you while making links with appropriate internal and external parties to ensure you remain supported throughout your time at the college.

 For further information, please email firstname.lastname@example.org